anatrini/performance_rnn_torch/README.md

 ## Installation

 To install and run this project, it is recommended to set up a virtual environment using tools like Conda or Poetry with Python 3.10.
-Below is an example using Conda:

-    ```
+Using conda for example, once you cloned the repository `cd` to the root folder and run:

-    conda create --name <env_name> python=3.10
+    `conda create --name <environment_name> python==3.9.16`

-    conda activate <env_name>
+    `conda activate <myenv>`

-    pip install -r requirements.txt
+    `pip install -r requirements.txt`

-    ```
+Ensure that `pip` is available within your environment and make sure to activate the environment before installing the requirements.

 ## Generated Samples